flemay/3musketeers/docs/docs/project-dependencies.md

 ## Share dependencies with host or not

 All the approaches discussed above can share third party dependencies with the host, usually by mounting a host directory to a Docker container and letting the container install the dependencies.
-An example would be like this website where a NodeJS container installs node modules and the `node_modules` folder is shared with the host.
+An example would be like this website where a NodeJS container installs the packages and the `node_modules` folder is shared with the host.
 This is useful when developing as your IDE of choice can do autocomplete if the host supports the dependencies.
 Those dependencies can also be compressed and passed along the pipeline stages which is usually faster that re-installing them.

 Of course, installing the dependencies when building a Docker image is another viable option especially if you do not need autocompletion, or your pipeline is basically one stage.